ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/README.md

 Then:

+- Make sure the subscribed mods are in the right game folder:
-- Start the game once and enter the Workshop menu, then leave and close the game (this makes the game copy the subscribed mods into the right place)
+  - Start the game once, enter the Workshop menu, then close the game
+  - This makes the game copy the subscribed mods into the right place
-- Make a symlink as __described below__ - this lets the mod add downloaded workshop levels to the main game
+- Make a symlink as __described below__
 - Start the game
 - Enable this mod from the Workshop menu (you don't need to enable the levels)
 - Restart the game after enabling it
 - Go to the level select
 - Check the last few episodes.
 There should be 2 new ones
   - Check all the levels.
-If any are missing, you need to subscribe to them
+If any are missing, you need to subscribe to them.
+If every level is missing even thugh you've subscribed to them, the symlink wasn't made properly.
-- The new episods have some level spaces, shown with yellow police tape.
+  - Note: The new episods have some level spaces, shown with yellow police tape.
 This is normal.
 Red Storm has 7 levels, so there should be 5 spaces.
 Siege has 8 levels, so 4 spaces.

 ## Making a symlink

+Making the symlink lets this Level Pack mod add downloaded workshop levels to the main game.

-You can either download a batch file (.bat) I made, or you can do this process manually.
+You can either download a batch script (.bat file) I made, or you can do this process manually.

 I recommend the bat file, it's much simpler.
 It has lots of validation to make sure you're doing everything right.

 For both methods you __must__ be using a PC account with admnistrator privileges.

 ### Method 1: Batch File

+Here's a video of what this process looks like: https://youtu.be/2Wdphu0VGEc

 - View this file on Github: [LEVEL_PACK_SETUP.bat](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/LEVEL_PACK_SETUP.bat)
 - Press the Raw button, it's to the top-right of the top of the file preview